-In this section we will describe the initialization of our simulations where in Section \ref{sec:thindiskmodel} will be described the initial conditions of our accretion disk, in Section \ref{sec:grid} will described the two grids we have adopted in our simulations and in Section \ref{sec:diagnostic} will be described the equations used in the diagnostics.
+In this section we will describe the initialization of our simulations.
+Section \ref{sec:thindiskmodel} describes the initial conditions of the accretion disk, Section \ref{sec:grid} explains choices made for the two grids we have adopted in our simulations, and in Section \ref{sec:diagnostic} we describe the equations used for accretion diagnostics.